css4j/benchmark/README.md

 You do not need to have Gradle installed on your system (it uses the `gradlew` wrapper script).

 ## Maven
-As a pre-requisite, you must have installed:
+As a pre-requisite, you (obviously) must have Apache Maven installed.

-1) Apache Maven.
-2) The necessary [`css4j`](https://raw.githubusercontent.com/css4j/css4j-dist/master/maven/install-css4j.sh) [`dependencies`](https://raw.githubusercontent.com/css4j/css4j-dist/master/maven/install-jclf.sh) in you local Maven repository.

 Then run:

 1) `mvn package` (or '`mvn install`')
-2) `java -jar build/benchmarks.jar <benchmark-name-regexp>`
+2) `java -jar buildMaven/benchmarks.jar <benchmark-name-regexp>`

 ## Results
 You can view some results at https://css4j.github.io/benchmarks.html